 Search for more jobs:

 Popular Skills for Hospital Chaplain

-Just a handful of professional skills are reported by Hospital Chaplains who took the survey.
+Hospital Chaplains who responded to the survey indicated only a few skills that they use on the job.
 Most notably, skills in Palliative Care, Counseling, Bereavement Counseling, and Patient Counseling are correlated to pay that is above average.
-Most people skilled in Bereavement Counseling are similarly competent in Counseling and Palliative Care.
+The majority of those who know Bereavement Counseling also know Counseling and Palliative Care.